RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 > N. B. The `kubernetes` service is built in and front ends the cluster's API Server.

-Our service, `website`, is of type ClusterIP and has an IP address of 10.111.148.30.
+Our service, `website`, is of type ClusterIP and has an IP address of 10.111.148.30 in the example.
 Much like pod IP addresses, the range for ClusterIPs can be defined at the time the cluster is setup.
 Unlike Pod IPs, which are typically assigned by the CNI plugin, Cluster IPs are assigned by the Kubernetes control plane when the service is created.
 The Cluster IP range must not overlap with any IP ranges assigned to nodes or pods.

 Examine the default ClusterIP CIDR (Classless Inter-Domain Routing) address range: